Is An MFT Degree Worth It?

 #2 Robust Salary Potential

-Getting your masters in marriage and family therapy makes sense from a financial perspective.
-The Bureau of Labor Statistics (BLS) states the median salary for MFTs in 2019 was $49,610, with the top 10% earning at least $87,000.
+Getting your master’s in marriage and family therapy makes sense from a financial perspective.
+The Bureau of Labor Statistics (BLS) states the median salary for MFTs is $58,510, with the top 10% earning at least $104,710.

 #3 Booming Job Demand

-If you earn your master’s in this field, you probably will not have trouble finding a job.
-BLS reports employment of MFTs will rise by 22% by 2028, which is much faster than average compared to other occupations.
+If you earn your master’s in this field, you won’t have any trouble finding a job.
+BLS projects that employment of MFTs will rise by 16.2% between 2023 and 2033, which is much faster than average compared to other occupations.

-Growth is expected because of the greater use of integrated care, which is treating several problems at once by a group of doctors and specialists.
-When integrated care is used, MFTs work with other counselors in addiction, behavior disorders, and mental health counseling to help couples’ issues.
+Growth is expected because of the greater use of integrated care, which can involve MFTs working with other counselors specializing in addiction, behavior disorders, and mental health counseling to help couples and families.

 #4 Job Flexibility